 Some of the cuts, especially around door frames can be tricky at first, but once you get some practice under your belt you should be fine.

 Now that all of the cuts are made, your tile is down, and the mortar is dry, time to grout.
 There are loads of different color choices for grout.
 Pick the one that complements your tile the most.
-I do have to say though, having light and dark colored grouts, the darker the grout, the easier to keep clean.

 The process of mixing the grout is along the same lines as the mortar.
 It starts out as a powder and water is mixed until you reach the consistency of peanut butter.
 Also, just like the mortar, mix just the amount you plan to use right away.
 You can not use the grout if it dries in the bucket.

 A tool called a grout float is used to apply the grout.
 Most floats have a thick rubber pad on the bottom.
 This allows you to apply pressure, but it won’t damage the tile.
 Scoop some grout on the end of the float and move the grout along the lines in between the tile.
 You don’t have to press super hard on the float, but make sure you apply enough to get the grout evenly distributed in the lines.
 If there are areas not filled with grout, this can cause the grout to crack later as pressure is applied to the floor.